eucalyptus/nephoria/README.md

 tc = TestController(hostname=clc_ip, log_level='DEBUG')

 # Test controller has some baked in utilities and
-# two primary types of user interfaces; sysadmin and admin
+# two primary types of user interfaces; sysadmin and admin...

 # sysadmin is for cloud host and cloud system administrative operations.
 # sysadmin is systemconnection interface which combines the eucalyptus admin only rest interface
 # with a set of connections and utlities to interact with the underlying linux hosts and backends
 # which make up a Eucalyptus cloud.
 tc.sysadmin.show_hosts()
 tc.sys.admin.show_services()

-# admin is a UserContext interface which is a key value store of credentials and cloud service
+# admin is a UserContext interface representing the 'eucalyptus/admin' account/user.
+A UserContext obj is basically a key value store of credentials + cloud service
-# endpoint information.
-This interface also has cloud service interfaces such as user.ec2, user.s3,
+# endpoint information, combined with cloud service interfaces/connections such as user.ec2,
-# user.iam, etc. for interacting with the cloud service APIs.
+# user.s3, user.iam, etc. for interacting with the cloud service APIs.
 tc.admin.iam.show_all_accounts()
 tc.admin.ec2.show_images()
 tc.admin.s3.get_bucket()